STIX/TAXII Was Developed From a Need for a Threat Intelligence Sharing Standard

 - Set up your download schedule

 Signing up for an account on the STAXX portal allows users to link from an Indicator of Compromise (IOC) to information that identifies Threat Actors, Campaigns, and TTPs.
 STAXX is also pre-setup with a feed, Limo.
-Users can also access additional Anomali threat intelligence feeds, and preview features of Anomali’s Threat Intelligence Platform, ThreatStream.
+Users can also access additional Anomali threat intelligence feeds as well as preview features of Anomali’s Threat Intelligence Platform, ThreatStream.

 Online STIX/TAXII Resources

 There are many ways to get involved with STIX/TAXII.
 If you’d like to engage with the community and contribute to creation efforts, you can join a committee within the OASIS TC.
-If you’d like to learn more about STIX/TAXII, here are some additional resources:
+If you would like to learn more about STIX/TAXII, here are some additional resources: